Home Status Check Payment Dates SRD Grant Latest News Check Status β†’

 Check your status monthly

 After applying, check your status at srd.sassa.gov.za.
 Your status will show Pending while SASSA processes your application, then either Approved (with a payment date) or Declined (with a reason code).
+If you are declined, the reason code tells you exactly what to do - our SASSA declined guide covers all of them.

 ❌